This cacophony of email copywriting tips was initially intended as notes to myself.

 Email is much like warfare.

 But one thing’s different.
-Shotguns are worthless. $0.
+Shotguns are worthless.
+In fact, they’re free.
+Everyone uses them.
+Yet, they have no value.

 Precision bolt-action rifles on the other hand…?
 Difficult to use, expensive, and rare.
 But laser-focused.

-Shotgun approach is just blasting out a newsletter with all of your offers in one.
-“With enough offers we’ll get someone.”
+What’s the shotgun approach?
+It’s blasting out a weekly/monthly newsletter with all of your offers in one.
+“With enough offers we’ll get someone.
+What is segmentation.”

 Write your emails with one goal – and CTA – in mind.